TheLuckyPie/Galaxy_Identification_ML_Project/README.md

 Location: `registry.gitlab.unige.ch/ai-in-physics-course/exercises/project-galaxies:latest`

+In this project you will be looking at images of galaxies and classifiying them into categories based on their shape.

+This is a very challenging task for machine learning, as even for humans we can't be 100% sure exactly what type of galaxy we see in an image - if we only see it side on how do we know if it is a spiral or uniform disk!

 ### Dataset

-In this project you will be looking at images of galaxies.
-The challenge in this project has been adapted from a [kaggle challenge](https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge/data).
-The tasks you will pursue in this project are simpler than those in the original challenge, which was defined as follows.
 The dataset for this challenge was generated using crowdsourcing, where non-experts were asked to assign images following a specific taxonomy.
 Each image was then assigned a float between zero and one based on the fraction of participants who assigned the image to a given class.
 This means that, instead of having binary labels, the targets of this dataset are floating point numbers.
 The full project is then a regression problem, but here we break it down into a much simpler classification and regression tasks.
 These do not include the full complexity of the original challenge, if you want to try and tackle this and submit this as your project, you are welcome to.

+The challenge in this project has been adapted from a [kaggle challenge](https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge/data).
+The tasks you will pursue in this project are simpler than those in the original challenge, which was defined as follows.

 Note that the corresponding kaggle challenge is out of date now, and the techniques that won this challenge will not be as interesting for you to consider.
 For image classification, there are other challenges on kaggle that are more recent, and will be much more interesting to look at for finding useful techniques.